Prince's pop life, song by song, in chronological order.

 In fact, as writer and friend of the blog Erica Thompson observed in her 2020 Twitter thread on the song, the pivotal scene between the Kid’s parents works in a number of references to the lyrics of “I Would Die 4 U.” Along with the father’s obvious use of the title phrase, there’s also his admonition of the mother as “a goddamned sinner” (“You’re just a sinner / I am told”) and his defeated plea, “I could make you happy… if you just believed in me” (“I’ll make u happy when you’re sad… All I really need is 2 know that u believe”).
 It’s no coincidence that, when the Kid performs the song at the end of the film, Magnoli crosscuts it with shots of him making amends with his father: visiting the hospital where he is convalescing from a suicide attempt, and picking up the sheets of his music he’d strewn around in an earlier emotional episode.

 There is, to be fair, some danger in conflating Magnoli’s artistic interpretation with reality–something Prince was always quick to remind critics who asked if he had really experienced abuse as a child.
-But there’s also a clear consistency between the character of the father in Purple Rain and the one in Prince’s original film treatment: “a wise but stubborn[,] God-fearing man” with a “bad habit” of “quoting scripture from the Good Book” while “bloody[ing] his wife’s face” (Prince 2019 219).
-And, while his aforementioned memoir only describes one instance of his parents “getting physical,” he otherwise writes about his real father in remarkably similar terms to the fictional one: as a man “who loved the Bible & had a keen sense of morality & class,” but little tolerance for his wife’s human frailties (99).
-It thus doesn’t seem too much of a stretch to suggest that, with “I Would Die 4 U,” Prince was tacitly–even subconsciously–contrasting the flawed, conditional love of his earthly father with the divine, unconditional love of his Heavenly one.
-As he writes in his memoir, seemingly apropos of nothing, “Some secrets r so dark they have 2 b turned in2 song 1st b4 one can even begin 2 unpack them” (97).
+But there’s also a clear consistency between the father character in Purple Rain and the one in Prince’s treatment: “a wise but stubborn[,] God-fearing man” with a “bad habit” of “quoting scripture from the Good Book” while “bloody[ing] his wife’s face.”7 And, while his memoir only describes one instance of his parents “getting physical,” he otherwise writes about his real father in remarkably similar terms to the fictional one: as a man “who loved the Bible & had a keen sense of morality & class,” but little tolerance for his wife’s human frailties.8 It thus doesn’t seem too much of a stretch to suggest that, with “I Would Die 4 U,” Prince was tacitly–even subconsciously–contrasting the flawed, conditional love of his earthly father with the divine, unconditional love of his Heavenly one.
+As he writes in his memoir, seemingly apropos of nothing, “Some secrets r so dark they have 2 b turned in2 song 1st b4 one can even begin 2 unpack them.”9

 Some secrets r so dark they have 2 b turned in2 song 1st b4 one can even begin 2 unpack them.